aconetwork/Website/content/posts/2025/08-bcu.en.md

 {{< /collapse >}}

-{{< collapse summary="**Step 9:** With left mouse button select the desired options and then click on the `Delete selected` button, you can also use confidence dropdown..." openByDefault=true >}}
+{{< collapse summary="**Step 9:** With left mouse button click select the desired options and then click on the `Delete selected` button, you can also use confidence dropdown..." openByDefault=true >}}

   You can just left mouse button click on the `Delete selected` button but you can do few stuff:

   - Checked checkbox means that leftover will be deleted, while unchecked will not.
-  - You can select different confidence levels, good and very good are in almost all cases okay to delete while `Questionable` or `Bad` be carefull about.
+  - You can select different confidence levels, `Good` and `Very good` are in almost all cases okay to delete while `Questionable` or `Bad` be carefull about.
 All results bellow the selected confidence will be ignored.
 It may be that non of the leftovers are available.
 If you select `Bad` you will get an notification if you really want to show them because it can be dangerous!
+To confirm left mouse button click on the `Yes` button.

   {{< figure align=center src="/images/bcu/bcuen_-_uninstall_progam_-_10c_-_leftovers_vlc_-_delete_selected_btn.jpeg" title="List of the leftovers" >}}
-  {{< figure align=center src="/images/bcu/bcuen_-_uninstall_progam_-_10a_-_leftovers_vlc_-_confidence_-_bad_sel.jpeg" title="Confidence of the files" >}}
+  {{< figure align=center src="/images/bcu/bcuen_-_uninstall_progam_-_10a_-_leftovers_vlc_-_confidence_-_bad_sel.jpeg" title="Confidence levels" >}}
   {{< figure align=center src="/images/bcu/bcuen_-_uninstall_progam_-_10b_-_leftovers_vlc_-_confidence_-_bad_-_yes_btn.jpeg" title="Bad confidence level notification" >}}

 {{< /collapse >}}

-{{< collapse summary="**Step 10:** If there are registry leftovers BCU will ask you if you want to create a backup of those registry entries.Left mouse button click on the `Create` button, select the folder where to backup and then left mouse button on `Select Folder`" openByDefault=true >}}
+{{< collapse summary="**Step 10:** If there are registry leftovers BCU will ask you if you want to create a backup of those registry entries.Left mouse button click on the `Create` button, select the folder where to backup and then left mouse button click on `Select Folder`" openByDefault=true >}}

   I used Windows Desktop for registry leftovers backup in this tutorial.